Notice of Pre-AIA or AIA Status

 wherein each of the plurality of pieces of document data is given at least one tag (paragraphs 0053, 0057 portion of document has a tag),

-wherein the document search method further comprises a step of generating a feature vector for each of the plurality of pieces of document data with use of the tag given to the document data between the first step and the third step (paragraph 0018 vectorizing sentences, words in a document),
+wherein the document search method further comprises a step of generating the first feature vector for each of the plurality of pieces of document data with use of the tag given to the document data between the first step and the third step (paragraph 0018 vectorizing sentences, words in a document),

 wherein the document search method further comprises a step of vectorizing the search query with use of the tag in the search query between the second step and the third step (paragraph 0032 search is vectorized to search document data), and